Duathlon: Notable duathlons

-The longest continually running duathlon series is still organized by the NY Triathlon Club in and around New York City, USA.
+The longest continually running duathlon series is still organized by the NY Triathlon Club in and around New York City, US.

 With the popularity of extreme sports, a new form of duathlon has become popular in the last few years.
 Referred to as an off-road duathlon, or "Dirty-Du", it consists of an off-road or trail run, followed by a mountain bike leg followed by a final off-road or trail run.
 The Dirty Du off-road duathlon series, held in Texas, was made famous by Lance Armstrong, who won it in 2003.